isabella232/dynamic-media-classic.en-1/help/configuring-analytics-reports.md

 ### Adobe Dynamic Media Classic variables {#scene-variables}

-For each viewer event on Adobe Analytics Configuration screen, choose an Adobe Analytics variable and a *Adobe Dynamic Media Classic variable*.
+For each viewer event on Adobe Analytics Configuration screen, choose an Adobe Analytics variable and an *Adobe Dynamic Media Classic variable*.
 Adobe Dynamic Media Classic variables represent data you can obtain for a report.
 For example, the `searchTerm` variable lists keywords used in eCatalog searches.

 The following table describes Adobe Dynamic Media Classic variables: